kgilds/kwgsite/content/post/2018-03-26-freeing-educational-data-with-a-shiny-app.md

 linktitle: ''
 ---

-This is a simple [Shiny Application](https://tidydatabykwg57.shinyapps.io/flabsences/).
-I learned a lot building the about page and using html within Shiny.

-I am happy to free data from a spreadsheet.
+I built a simple [Shiny Application](https://tidydatabykwg57.shinyapps.io/flabsences/) to free data from a spreadsheet.
+I learned a lot--specifically not being afraid to throw in some html to make it look how I want.